verbb/super-table/docs/template-guides/available-variables.md

 ### `craft.superTable.getRelatedElements()`

-Expands the defualt relationship behaviour to include Super Table fields so that the user can filter by those too.
+Expands the default relationship behaviour to include Super Table fields so that the user can filter by those too.

 ```twig
 {% set reverseRelatedElements = craft.superTable.getRelatedElements({